callumbarltrop/callumbarltrop.github.io/_pages/about.md

   - /about.html
 ---

 Hi, and welcome to my personal website.
 I'll update this site occasionally with new research projects.
-Use the details below to get in touch if you have any questions or would like to collaborate.
+Use the details below to get in touch if you have any questions or would like to collaborate on a project.

+Email: callum.murphy-barltrop[at]tu-dresden.de